-If you’re not the kind of guy to dish out on the NVMe flavors, but still wish for a strong performance from SATA, the MX500 is one of the best bets you got.
-As an alternate choice to the Samsung 860 EVO, it gives you similar performance and a strong history of reliability.
+If you’re not the kind of guy to dish out on the NVMe flavors but still wish for a strong performance from SATA, the MX500 is one of the best bets you got.
+As an alternative choice to the Samsung 860 EVO, it gives you similar performance and a strong history of reliability.
 It’s usually priced to sell and gives you great value.
-Thus the MX500 is a great choice for a build at any price.
+Thus, the MX500 is a great choice for a build at any price.

 The Samsung 970 EVO Plus is an impressive piece of hardware.
 Like the WD Black SN750 mentioned above, Samsung’s drive has carried over the same controller as its various predecessors.
 However, instead of giving it a refresh with the same add-ons, Samsung decided to change things up a notch with the new 9x-layer flash.

 Your typical SSD has what’s called the NAND-based flash memory, a version of memory that’s non-volatile.
-Now you may be asking, what does non-volatile mean?
-The simple answer to this is that you can shut down your PC and your SSD won’t “forget” what’s stored in it (unless software like Deepfreeze is installed, but we’ll get to that later).
+This means that you can shut down your PC and your SSD won’t “forget” what’s stored in it (unless software like Deepfreeze is installed, but we’ll get to that later).

 This is an important characteristic of any version of permanent memory storage.
-In the early days of SSDs, there have been rumors saying that you would lose stored data after only a few years.
-However, this rumor isn’t true with today’s tech as you can store memory in an SSD all day long until it’s full and the integrity of the data storage will be maintained for over 200 years or more.
-In short, the storage life of an SSD can and has the ability to surpass a normal human lifespan!
+In the early days of SSDs, there have been rumors that you would lose stored data after only a few years.
+However, in today’s tech, you can store memory in an SSD all day long until it’s full, and the integrity of the data storage will be maintained for over 200 years or more.
+In short, the storage life of an SSD has the ability to surpass a normal human lifespan!

 The faster this platter spins around, the faster the HDD in question works.
-Older HDDs use an IDE port to connect to the PC’s motherboard, but many modern HDD’s use a SATA connection instead.
-The recent version of SATA, SATA III, is found on many modern motherboards and allows the user the fastest data transfers for an HDD.
+Older HDDs use an IDE port to connect to the PC’s motherboard, but many modern HDDs use a SATA connection instead.
+The recent version of SATA, SATA III, is found on many modern motherboards and allows the fastest data transfers for an HDD.

-Well, SSDs and HDDs are the same in physical specifications, but they have different methods of storing data.
-There are pros and cons to any type of drive will come down to how you use your PC.
-However, if you’re looking for a compact and silent way to store data, then you might wish to consider an SSD for your personal use.
+SSDs and HDDs are the same in physical specifications, but they have different methods of storing data.
+There are pros and cons to any type of drive that will come down to how you use your PC.
+However, if you’re looking for a compact and silent way to store data, then you might want to consider an SSD for your personal use.

-Solid-state drives nowadays come in different form factors and operate through several probable hardware and software connections.
+SSDs nowadays come in different form factors and operate through several probable hardware and software connections.
 What kind of SSD you need shall depend on what device you currently have or intend to buy.
-If you have a current gaming desktop or are making a PC with a current mid-to-high-end motherboard, your PC may have the ability to incorporate many (or all) modern drive types.
+If you have a current gaming desktop or are making a PC with a mid-to-high-end motherboard, your PC may have the ability to incorporate many (or all) modern drive types.

 As a definite alternative, many modern slim laptops and others are now shifting to the gum-stick-shaped M.2 form factor.
 Unfortunately, this leaves them with no space for the old-school 2.5-inch laptop-style drive.
 And in some cases, many laptop makers are now soldering the storage directly to the laptop’s board, so there’s no chance of upgrading it at all.

-If you’re a desktop PC user, or using a gaming laptop, you’re better off getting a pair of smaller SSDs.
+If you’re using a desktop PC or a gaming laptop, you’re better off getting a pair of smaller SSDs.
 This will allow you to save hundreds of dollars while still giving a roughly similar storage space and speed.

 However, most drives can have an “over-provisioning” feature.
 This is where it portions off part of your drive’s capacity as a sort of backup.
 As memory cells begin to die, the drive will move the data inside of it off of worn-out cells to fresh new ones.
 This ensures a greater usable lifespan for the drive in question.
-Unless you’re actively causing your SSD much strain, all of the recent day drives have enough endurance to do their work for at least 3-5 years.
+Unless you’re actively causing your SSD much strain, all of the recent-day drives have enough endurance to do their work for at least three to five years.